kmallea/cherry/README.md

 **Options**

  - isDev : true //when set true will show console messages for *Cherry.tools.log();*
- - logToPage : true,
+ - logToPage : true, // when true *Cherry.tools.log();* is displayed in the #cherryLogger div
- - onInit : null,
+ - logToConsole : true, // when true *Cherry.tools.log();* is displayed in the console
- - initPages : true,
+ - onInit : null, // a function to run when initiation is complete
- - pageName : 'Home',
+ - initPages : true, // run the init file for the *pageSection* value
- - cherryFilesPath : 'cherry_files',
+ - cherryFilesPath : 'cherry_files', // path to folder for cherry files
- - cherryModulePath : '/modules/',
+ - cherryModulePath : '/modules/', // path for modules that live inside of cherry files
- - cherryInitsPath : '/inits/',
+ - cherryInitsPath : '/inits/', // path for init files that cherry will autoload
- - cherryInitStrName : 'init_',
+ - cherryInitStrName : 'init_', // string to prepend to *pageSection* option that will create autoload init files
- - pageSection : 'home',
+ - pageSection : 'home', // a unique name for a page.
+Used to auto run init scripts
- - requiredModules : null,
+ - requiredModules : null, // module name or full path of a module (.js file)

  *returns null*